Summer 2019 workshops are in the planning phase. Workshops will be announced via the Northwestern IT Research Computing Services listserv (subscribe).

 Then there’s a summer workshop for you!

-Organizations from across Northwestern are working together to offer graduate students, postdocs, faculty, and research staff a summer of workshops on data science, programming, and other core computational skills.
+Organizations from across Northwestern are working together to offer graduate students, postdocs, faculty, and research staff low-cost workshops on data science, programming, and other core computational skills.
 Whether you’ve never written a line or code, or you’re looking to fill in gaps in your knowledge, we want you to join us in learning new skills this summer.

 Graduate students, postdocs, faculty, and research staff affiliated with Northwestern University are welcome to attend.
 You’ll need a NetID to register and a laptop for the workshops.